Growth strategies for arbitrary DAG neural architectures: Experiments and Results

 \paragraph{Growth Strategies.}

 To compare strategies in a general framework, we construct a Teacher-Student experiment.
 We randomly initialize a Teacher network for a regression task, with an input size of 20, two hidden states of size 50, a direct connection from the input to the second hidden state, and selu activations, for a total of 4701 parameters.
 We can then generate input samples from a uniform distribution and ask this Teacher for labels, to create our train and test datasets.
 Predicting this output is non-trivial as the intrinsic dimension is the same as the embedding dimension.
 Indeed, the random initialization of the Teacher parameters and the independent sampling of the input features create many degrees of freedom.
 We want to compare how our three strategies perform at growing a Student with arbitrary DAG, from scratch, to imitate the Teacher.
 At each growth step, we can add 10 neurons and we perform intermediate training for 100 epochs.
 The experiments are shown in Figure \ref{fig:exp_teacher}.
 We notice a temporary slight drop in performance when we restrict the search space, but it is not a significant one and it disappears after a certain number of epochs.
 However, GPU energy consumption is decreased by 23\% when restricting the search space, for the same loss.
-We note also that with this strategy, we consume only 70\% energy more than the oracle, which is the ideal scenario where the original Teacher architecture is known and trained, while we in plus search for the architecture (cf.~Eq.~\eqref{eq:optimization_a}).
+We note also that with this strategy, we only consume 70\% more energy than the oracle (the ideal scenario where the original Teacher architecture is known and trained from scratch), while here we also have to find the architecture.

 Based on these results we estimate that with a grid-search NAS technique instead, we would need to train 7 different architectural structures for 100 epochs to roughly evaluate all the possible DAGs we can achieve for a network of 5 layers.
 Assuming they would all have the same number of neurons, chosen among a grid of 5, we would have to train and test at least 35 architectures, plus the best architecture fully once, for a total of $\approx 51$ Wh.
 We achieve a more granular result with only 25\% of the energy when restricting the search space.
 In retrospect, reducing the search space based on the bottleneck seems to perform very well in terms of efficiency and cost.